ViridianAStar/R2Y_CPP/README.md

 ## Background

 You may wish to tune specific values for your system.
-3 functions for reducing headings where borrowed from the [JAR-Template](https://github.com/JacksonAreaRobotics/JAR-Template)
+3 functions for reducing headings where borrowed from the [JAR-Template](https://github.com/JacksonAreaRobotics/JAR-Template).
+This was made for VEX V5 system using Microsoft Visual Studio Code and the VEX V5 extension.

 ## Overview of PID